Garage Time: Book Garage Space Similar to an AirBnB

 Does Garage Time Have a Future?

 There’s a novelty factor as well as an “I can’t believe no one thought of that before” quality to Garage time.
 However the startup is still very early in their development.
-Perhaps new users feel uncomfortable with the lack of an insurance policy as well as website security to reduce false reviews from burner accounts.
+Perhaps new users feel uncomfortable with the lack of an insurance contract as well as website security to reduce false reviews from burner accounts.

 As of now, the Garage Time marketplace is exclusive to the US out of Denver.
 As Chicago natives here at Endurance, we can’t help but find this deal really appealing, especially if you’ve ever lived in the city.
 It would be so nice to be able to perform quick fixes to our cars without fearing frostbite or heat stroke.
 So we’ll definitely keep an eye on this site.